AhmedSeemalK/Enterprise-Inference/ida/README.md

 ```

 ### Reset Cluster:

+##### Cluster Reset Precautions:
+Performing a cluster reset is a significant action that will permanently erase all current configurations, services, and resources associated with the cluster.
+This operation is irreversible and may result in service interruptions and data loss.
+It is essential to be certain of your decision to reset the cluster.
+Please ensure that you have backed up any important data before confirming that you wish to proceed with the reset.

 If you choose to reset the cluster, the automation will:
 1. Prompt for Confirmation: Asks for confirmation before proceeding with the reset.
 2. Setup Initial Environment: Sets up the virtual environment and installs necessary dependencies.